kequach/efellows-tag-blocker/README.md

 # efellows-tag-blocker
 Note: Current version only blocks the tag "jura".
 You can adjust this on your own in the file _contentscript.js_ and adding the tags you wish to block to the array _blocklist_.
 Contributions to improve this are welcome!
+An official chrome extension is currently pending.

+## Local installation

 This is a chrome extension that allows blocking tags on the e-fellows community forum.
 You can install it yourself by following these steps:

 1. Download this repository